wazo-platform/wazo-auth/README.md

 Enabling the users API
 ---------------------------

-To enable the /users API add a file containing the following lines to the /etc/wazo-auth/conf.d directory and restart wazo-auth
+To enable the users registration (/users/register) API endpoint, add a file containing the following lines to the /etc/wazo-auth/conf.d directory and restart wazo-auth

 ```
 enabled_http_plugins:
-    users: true
+  user_registration: true
 ```

 Running unit tests